 The 210-hectare plantation will not only allow you to be a visitor of the place and see how pineapple is made and processed.
 This will also give you the opportunity to buy pineapple-based products as a giveaway for your loved ones back home!

 Tongonan Hot Springs National Park

-Camping, picnic, swimming, trekking is possible in this park.
+Camping, picnicking, swimming, and trekking is possible in this park.
 Yes, at times, the place is also used as a venue for research enthusiasts since it is also the place near the geothermal power plant.
 The relaxing and serene environment here is what others are looking for.